 While he wasn’t signed, Ray Williams, the label’s A&R man (and John’s manager for his first five albums), gave him one of the most important envelopes in pop music history: a batch of lyrics submitted by “some bloke in Lincolnshire”.
-That bloke turned out to be Bernie Taupin, and a now 43-year-old songwriting partnership was born.
+That bloke turned out to be Bernie Taupin, and a now 43-year-old songwriting sponsored_longform was born.

 “Can you believe the odds on that?” he says, still with genuine amazement.
 “Then, because nobody recorded the songs we were writing, they got us to record our own songs.
 It all kind of happened by accident.
 But because of the experience I had, I knew how to work a crowd, so I was ready.